- As much of the world seeks to move away from fossil fuels, renewable-energy investments have experienced significant growth in recent years.

 1 According to data from Rho Motion, Macquarie Commodities Strategy, March 2023

-This is a financial promotion.
-These opinions should not be construed as investment or other advice and are subject to change.
-This material is for information purposes only.
-This material is for professional investors only.
-Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell investments in those securities, countries or sectors.
-Please note that holdings and positioning are subject to change without notice.
+PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.
+Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
+Please note that strategy holdings and positioning are subject to change without notice.
 Analysis of themes may vary depending on the type of security, investment rationale and investment strategy.
 Newton will make investment decisions that are not based on themes and may conclude that other attributes of an investment outweigh the thematic research structure the security has been assigned to.
+For additional Important Information, click on the link below.